Delay in transferring COVID-19 cases to hospitals due to 'logistics', rather than lack of beds: Malaysia health director-general

 READ: Malaysia reports a new daily high of 2,335 COVID-19 cases

-A record 2,335 new infections were reported on Dec 26.
-Earlier that day, Malaysian media reported Dr Noor Hisham as advising those who had tested positive for COVID-19, but were asymptomatic, to isolate at home as they could not go to hospitals immediately.
+Earlier on Monday, Malaysian media reported Dr Noor Hisham as advising those who had tested positive for COVID-19, but were asymptomatic, to isolate at home as they could not go to hospitals immediately.

 This move to self-isolate first, Dr Noor Hisham had explained, was due to the high caseload and logistical issues in transporting patients to hospitals.